Building on the foundation

 Jacob Carstensen

-Jacob Carstensen is the Danish manager for the Baltic Nest Institute, a collaboration between Aarhus University, Stockholm University, and Finnish Environment Institute providing scientific input to HELCOM and national agencies as support for environmental policies in the Baltic Sea.
+Jacob Carstensen collaborates with the Baltic Nest Institute, a partnership between Aarhus University, Stockholm University, and Finnish Environment Institute providing scientific input to HELCOM and national agencies as support for environmental policies in the Baltic Sea.
 His research has focused on assessing human impacts on marine ecosystems and identifying management responses to maintain good ecosystem functioning.
 Much of his research has been applied to the European Water Framework Directive, Marine Strategy Framework Directive, and HELCOM Baltic Sea Action Plan as well as national regulations.
 Jacob has published more than 160 papers in peer-reviewed journals, which have been cited ~14,000 times.

 Selected Publication: Connecting the Dots: Responses of Coastal Ecosystems to Changing Nutrient Concentrations